macocu/GINCO-Genre-Annotation-Guidelines/index.md

 * if there are **some issues**, but the majority of page is okay -> *lq* + add a note which issue is present (column E)
 * if the text could be **machine translation**, but you are not sure -> *lq* + note "possible machine translation" (column E)
 * if there are **mostly issues**, i.e. more than half of the text contains issues / at least 2 concordances contain machine translation (you feel it is highly likely that the whole domain is machine translated) -> *bad* + add a note what is the issue (column E)
-* if you encountered a phenomena not described in the guidelines and don't know what to do -> *issue* + add a note describing the phenomena, and open (an issue)[https://github.com/macocu/Manual-Checking-Web-Corpora-Guidelines/issues] on the GitHub
+* if you encountered a phenomena not described in the guidelines and don't know what to do -> *issue* + add a note describing the phenomena, and open [an issue](https://github.com/macocu/Manual-Checking-Web-Corpora-Guidelines/issues) on the GitHub
 <br/>
-3. (Optional) Add information on topic (if there are multiple topics, leave empty):
+3. (Optional) Add information on topic (if there are multiple topics or you are not sure, leave empty, do not spend much time deciding on the topic):
-* choose from the [proposed topic labels](#topics), if there are additional broad topics present in multiple domains, you can add them
+* choose from the [proposed topic labels](#topics), if you feel that there are additional broad topics present in multiple domains, you can use additional topics.
 <br/>
 4. (Optional) Add information on genre if all concordances are in the same genre.
 Choose from the following labels (if none is applicable, leave empty):
 * news portal